The best attractions in Munich

 In an unprepossessing building by the Maximilansbrücke, the Kunstfoyer VKB keeps a much lower profile than the museums of the Kunstareale enclave, but is well worth checking out for film and photography fans in particular.
 With a focus on socially and politically relevant ideas as well as the interaction of still and moving pictures, previous Kunstfoyer shows have included Gordon Parks, Margaret Bourke-White, Sebastião Salgado and the fantastical set designs of Ken Adam (think iconic Bond and Kubrick).
 Across the river, you’ll get a good view onto the impressive Maximilaneum, one of Munich’s most prominent buildings, and likely the most palatial student residence in existence.

 Compared to other German cities, Munich has taken a long time to confront its Nazi history, perhaps precisely because of its particular importance, and responsibility, in the ascent of Hitler’s genocidal regime.
 It was in Munich, the “Capital of the Movement,” that the rise of the National Socialist movement first began, that Hitler enacted his attempted putsch of 1923, and where he later found influential and prosperous patrons.
 It is here, too, that Goebbels called for a nationwide pogrom against the Jewish population.
 An intentionally stark and striking white building, the Documentation Center for the History of National Socialism sits on the former site of the Brown House, the party headquarters, and sets out to interrogate this close local association between Munich and the Nazi regime in unflinching detail.
-Its rigorous yet highly accessible permanent exhibition is particularly powerful in its emphasis on the unfortunate and frightening continuation of fascism and anti-Semitism, including Munich’s contemporary Neo-Nazi culture.

 It’s a short and scenic stroll down the Ludwigsstrasse to the Siegestor, a war-torn triumphal arch that tells much of Munich—and German—history.
-Commissioned by (the first and less mad) King Ludwig of Bavaria, the three-arched victory gate was completed in 1852 and originally dedicated to the glory of the Bavarian army in the Revolutionary and Napoleonic wars, some two decades before German unification.
-From the north, the arch retains its regional pomp and pride, all classical columns and bas-relief carving, topped by the personified statue of Bavaria on lion-drawn carriage.
+Commissioned by King Ludwig of Bavaria, the three-arched victory gate was completed in 1852 and originally dedicated to the glory of the Bavarian army in the Revolutionary and Napoleonic wars, some two decades before German unification.
+From the north, the arch retains its regional pomp and pride, all classical columns and bas-relief carving, topped by the personified statue of Bavaria on a lion-drawn carriage.
 But on the other side, facing up toward the Odeonsplatz, the top of the arch is a startlingly empty expanse of stone.
 After heavy bomb damage during World War II, restoration efforts left this upper register intentionally blank, a bare-faced marker of destruction and guilt and a sharp qualifier to the glorifying military narrative of the arch’s original construction.
 Beneath the empty space are the words: “Dem Sieg geweiht, von Krieg zersört, zum Frieden mahnend,” “Dedicated to victory, destroyed by war, urging peace.”